a medieval battle scene with soldiers on horseback charging

 Death of a Leader: Llywelyn ap Gruffudd Falls

 In December 1282, the tide turned decisively at the Battle of Orewin Bridge.
 Llywelyn ap Gruffudd was lured into a carefully planned ambush and killed whilst separated from his main forces.
-His death was a monumental blow to the Welsh, severely weakening organized resistance.
+His death was a monumental blow to the Welsh, severely weakening organised resistance.

 With the loss of both symbolic figureheads, much of the remaining Welsh opposition capitulated.
 Isolated resistance continued but Edward was now firmly in military occupation, ready to start assimilation under English governance.